cop1000/actions-hello-world/responses/workflow-block-success.md

 ### The action block

 We've referenced the Hello World action, but it is not defined in the workflow file.
+This is also why you're seeing an error regarding the workflow

-Let's add it.
+Let's add the expected action to the workflow

 Activity: Add an `action` block to your workflow file